 There are times when the thecal sac becomes compressed.
 This might be a result of herniated discs, tumors, spondylolisthesis, spondylolysis, synovial cysts, spinal canal stenosis, osteophytes, spinal fracture, spinal abscess and hematoma, caudal nerve roots, and epidural lipomatosis, to name a few possible causes of impaired function.
 It is actually very common for paracentral disc herniation to be blamed for the impingement of the thecal sac.
 This could be alarming to some patients, considering what important parts the thecal sac protects, but the neurological structures are not affected.
 The thecal sac can also be affected by ankylosing spondylitis and chronic adhesive arachnoiditis.
-Symptoms of thecal sac compression include muscle weakness, low back pain, and other clinical signs.1 The thecal sac is meant to protect and insulate nerve tissues.
+Symptoms of thecal sac compression include muscle weakness, low back pain, and other clinical signs.3,4 The thecal sac is meant to protect and insulate nerve tissues.
 Sometimes osteophytes or herniated discs impinge upon the thecal sac, like “a finger pushing into a water balloon”.
 There may not be any damage, or even noticeable symptoms, to arise from thecal sac indentation.
-However, if it is a deep impingement, or if it goes as far as the spinal cord, then symptoms might arise.2
+However, if it is a particularly deep impingement, or if it goes as far as the spinal cord, then symptoms might begin arising at that point.5

 Causes and Symptoms for Thecal Sac Effacement and Impingement

 Lumbar spine anatomy includes the lower back vertebral segments, numbered from L1 to the L5 vertebrae.
-The lumbosacral spine is where the lower back meets the sacrum.5 Middle-aged and older patients can be affected by a condition called lumbar spinal stenosis, which occurs when the cauda equina roots are entrapped.
+The lumbosacral spine is where the lower back meets the sacrum.8 Middle-aged and older patients can be affected by a condition called lumbar spinal stenosis, which occurs when the cauda equina roots are entrapped.
 Symptoms include back pain, numbness, weakness, leg fatigue, and even bladder and bowel issues.
 The nerve root supply to the legs, feet, and genital areas “travels in very close apposition within the thecal sac”.
-Compression, such as lumbar canal stenosis, can cause “dysfunction in multiple root distributions”, impacting multiple body parts.6 The neural foramen (intervertebral foramen) is “an opening between vertebrae through which nerves leave the spine”.7 Neural foraminal stenosis is a condition of narrowing, where the foramina is constricted.
+Compression, such as lumbar canal stenosis, could cause “dysfunction in multiple root distributions”, impacting multiple body parts.9 The neural foramen (intervertebral foramen) is “an opening between vertebrae through which nerves leave the spine”.10 Neural foraminal stenosis is a condition of narrowing, where the foramina is constricted.
 This can lead to pain, numbness, weakness, and tingling.
 Lumbar stenosis, foraminal cervical (neck) stenosis, and thoracic (middle back) stenosis are all examples of this type of disorder.
-Neural foraminal stenosis could be caused by arthritis, trauma, and disc herniation or degeneration.8 Some patients may have a diffuse disc bulge, which can happen, for example, in the cervical region.
+Neural foraminal stenosis could be caused by arthritis, trauma, and disc herniation or degeneration.11 Some patients may have a diffuse disc bulge, which can happen, for example, in the cervical region.
 In this case, the thecal sac may become pinched as well.
 There may be no pain, or there might be “severe radicular pain”, that travels down the arm to the fingers, as could be the case with a cervical disc bulge, for example.12

 Spinal stenosis, the spinal canal narrowing, may lead to muscular or sensory weakness.
 Cervical spinal stenosis is said to be “dangerous because it involves compression of the spinal cord”.
 While a bulging disc is considered “part of the normal aging process”, a herniated disc is different.
 It means that there is a “crack in the…outer layer of cartilage” that “allows some of the softer inner cartilage to protrude out”.
 Other names for herniated discs are slipped or ruptured discs.
 Herniated discs are more likely to cause pain.
 It could be best to treat patients with ice and heat, perhaps avoiding deep tissue work, at first.
 Craniosacral therapy, isometrics (instead of range of motion movements), and light traction may also be useful.
 Patients should also practice proper ergonomics, posture, and lifestyle modifications at home.
 Since there is generally MRI data, chiropractic and massage treatment can be more successful.
 Even so, “if any motion or position or technique further aggravates the client’s symptoms, it should be immediately stopped”.
 Chiropractic treatments that might benefit the patient may include hot and cold therapy, electrical stimulation, ultrasound, and adjustments.
 Patients should listen to their medical doctor before trying any especially taxing new lifestyle changes and routines.
 They should also remember to listen to their own mind and body in order to avoid overexertion and unnecessary injury.
 There is no harm in starting a new routine slowly before an endurance is developed to further increase the duration.18

 Learn more about spinal stenosis.